Work Tracking Systems

 Deleting Systems

 You can also delete Work Tracking Systems if they are not needed anymore.
 To do so, you can click on the 🗑️ icon on the right side of the work tracking system.
-This will permantenly delete this work tracking system.
+This will permanently delete this work tracking system.

 Work Tracking System Settings